CSCI-2349-F23/ps3/README.md

       2 THE HOUND OF THE BASKERVILLES
 ```

-4. Finally, at the end of `part1.sh`, use a `for` loop to go through each csv file, and for each file write out the output of the command you wrote for #1 to a new file whose name is the same as the input file but replacing `.csv` with `-caps-ofthe.csv`.
+4. Create a directory caplled `caps_files` in the `csv` directory.
+Now, at the end of `part1.sh`, use a `for` loop to go through each csv file, and for each file write out the output of the command you wrote for #1 to a new file in he `caps_files` directory whose name is the same as the input file but replacing `.csv` with `-caps-ofthe.csv`.
 For example, the output you got for #1 above applied to `movies.csv` be redirected to a file called `movies-caps-ofthe.csv`.

 Sources for these csv files:
 * https://corgis-edu.github.io/corgis/csv/classics/